snowch/biginsight-examples/examples/ElasticsearchIntegrationWithSpark/README.md

 #### Overview

+##### Example Push to Elasticsearch

 This example creates some example data and saves it to the user's elasicsearch server.
-This example is run by gradle and using ssh:
+This example is run by gradle and uses ssh to run commands on the BigInsights cluster.

-Take a look at the [build.gradle](./build.gradle) file, starting with the Example task defintion `task('Example') { ... }`  and then move on to the spark script [export_to_elasticsearch.py](./export_to_elasticsearch.py) to see exactly what is being done.
+Take a look at the [build.gradle](./build.gradle) file, starting with the Example task defintion `task('ExamplePush') { ... }`  and then move on to the spark script [export_to_elasticsearch.py](./export_to_elasticsearch.py) to see exactly what is being done.

+##### Example Pull from Elasticsearch

+This example uses the previous example to creates some example data and saves it to the user's elasicsearch server.
+Next this data is retrieved from Elasticsearch and saved to HDFS.
+This example is run by gradle and uses ssh to run commands on the BigInsights cluster.

+Take a look at the [build.gradle](./build.gradle) file, starting with the Example task defintion `task('ExamplePull') { ... }`  and then move on to the spark script [import_from_elasticsearch.py](./import_from_elasticsearch.py) to see exactly what is being done.

+##### Test environment

 This example was created and tested on a [Compose](https://compose.io/) Elasticsearch cluster, by: